- English »

 'Oh Lord, I thought, as I tried to maintain a facial expression of seriousness, I can’t believe I’m doing this.'"
 (1)

-Bob's Unexpected Past Life Memories that are More Real than Waking Consciousness
+Robert Snow's Unexpected Past Life Memories are More Real than Waking Consciousness

 Eventually and much to his shock, Captain Snow experienced powerful and very clear past-life memories during the regression.
 Captain Snow has related that his perception of the past-life events were more clear than waking consciousness.
 He recalled several different lifetimes, but the one that was most prominent was as a portrait painter in what seemed to be the 19th century.
 Captain Snow remembered 30 specific details regarding this lifetime as an artist.